 7pace Timetracker's integration with Azure DevOps lets you "Start Tracking" directly from a work item or backlog, see time spent, pace, and activities

-7pace Timetracker is fully integrated with your DevOps Services account.
-Any time you click on a work item, the work item "Details" popup window displays.
-On this window, an additional tab displays when you have 7pace Timetracker - the "7pace Timetracker" tab - which shows the total time spent by you and your team members on that work item and all child items.
+When you click on a work item ID or name, the work item form displays, defaulting to the Details tab.
+An additional tab is available on the work item form when you have 7pace Timetracker installed: the 7pace Timetracker tab.
+This tab shows the total time spent by you and your team members on that work item and all child items.

-If the "Activity Types" feature is enabled by an admin on the "Settings" page -> "Activity Types, the "7pace Timetracker" tab will display any time tracked to work items that have been assigned an activity category under a section called "Activities".
+If the Activity Types feature is enabled by an admin on the Settings page > Activity Types, the 7pace Timetracker tab will display any time tracked to work items that have been assigned an activity category under the Activities section on the work item form.

-Here is a breakdown of the "7pace Timetracker" tab within a work item and its main features:
+Here is a breakdown of the 7pace Timetracker tab within a work item and its main features:

 Total time (in hours) tracked for the work item, including time logged for all child items.

 The pace at which the task is performed.
 This number is calculated by dividing the number of tracked hours by estimated effort.
 To learn more on enabling pace settings within Timetracker, click here.

 When clicked, displays the Add time dialog so you can add time directly to the work item.
 For more information, click here.